|Office Hours||W 11:10-1:00, Avery 202B

 This course surveys major cultural issues in the arts and humanities of the nineteenth century and investigates their relationship to contemporary issues.
-At the heart of this course will be the study of ruin, as it appears in the literature, art, and philosophy of the nineteenth century.
-We will draw upon eighteenth-century ideas about the sublime and picturesque to begin forming our theoretical study of ruin.
-As we survey representations of fallen women, prostitutes, bankrupts, and gamblers, we will produce creative artifacts, research contemporary cultural issues, and examine the rhetoric surrounding tragedy, suffering, and ruin.
+At the heart of this course will be the study of the human body, as it appears in the literature, arts, and philosophy of the nineteenth century.

 Objectives and Outcomes